Dommy99/spring-library/README.md

 - As a user, I should be able to login or register.
 - As a user, I should be able to create, update, list all(or by id) and delete books.
 - As a user, I should not be able to create, update, list all(or by id) and delete books if I'm not logged.
-- As a user, I should be shown a message when I win, lose or tie.

 ![ERD.](/src/main/java/com/bookkeeper/library/img/library%20erd.png)